How to turn your hobby into a business

 Beyond practicality, be sure to choose an activity you enjoy, so you’ll stay motivated through challenging times.

 Now you need to connect with potential customers.
 Boost visibility on your home turf and beyond, with an online presence.
 Creating social media handles for your business is a smart starting point.
 Before you tell people about your business, you want to give them some way to reach you about it.
 Bonus: The followers you attract to your account online can serve as a customer base.

 You may also want to investigate paying small amounts to advertise on social media, because you can target specific demographics of viewers for your ads, and test to see what tactics are most effective.
 Every little bit of exposure helps—but remember that advertising can get pricey and offset your profits.
 You may want to employ one tactic at a time, to control costs and better measure your results.

 Consider setting up a business-only free email account, too.
 You may not need to set up and maintain (and pay for) a full website, however, especially if you’re planning to use an existing website community to market your product or service.

 Then get in touch with friends, family, neighbors and colleagues.
 Encourage friends to spread the word about your business; make business cards or shareable posts to expedite your word-of-mouth marketing.

 Keep tabs on your business

-Also save receipts from business-related purchases.
-Your earnings from freelance work will be subject to income tax, but you may reduce your taxable income if you had tax-deductible expenditures.
-Be sure to keep any evidence supporting the deductibility of those expenses, and check with your tax advisor.
-An attorney can help you determine how to form an appropriate business entity, as well as help with questions about licensing and insurance.
+- Save receipts from business-related purchases.
+Your earnings from freelance work will be subject to income tax, but you may reduce your taxable income if you have tax-deductible expenditures.
+Check with your tax advisor.

-If you have questions along the way, the Small Business Administration provides a number of resources for entrepreneurs at different stages of starting a business—especially important if you realize that your side business is ready to become your full-time career.
+If you have questions along the way, the Small Business Administration provides plenty of resources for entrepreneurs at different stages of starting a business—especially important if you realize that your side business is ready to become your full-time career.